Read John Stuart Mill with voice, context, and method in the same frame.

 The strongest objection seems clear: whether liberty and utility can remain allies when public harm, social pressure, and unequal power become difficult to measure

 Perhaps.
-Yet even a limited view can remain powerful if it makes individual liberty defended not as selfish isolation, but as a condition for truth, experiment, and human development harder to ignore.
+Yet even a limited view can remain powerful if it keeps individual liberty defended not as selfish isolation, but as a condition for truth, experiment, and human development harder to ignore than it was before.

 Prompt 5: Identify several of John Stuart Mill's most enduring ideas and estimate their standing today.